109th Division (Imperial Japanese Army)

-The 109th Division (第109師団, Dai-hyakukyū Shidan) was an infantry division of the Imperial Japanese Army.
+The 109th Infantry Division (第109師団, Dai-hyakukyū Shidan) was an infantry division of the Imperial Japanese Army (IJA) that specialized in banzai charge, combined arms, counterattack, defensive fighting position, jungle warfare, maneuver warfare, and military engineering for coastal defence and fortification.

 Its call sign was the Courage Division (膽兵団, Tan Heidan).
-It was formed on 24 August 1937 in Kanazawa as a square division, simultaneously with the 108th division.
-The nucleus for the formation was the 9th division headquarters.
+It was formed on 24 August 1937 in Kanazawa as a square division, simultaneously with the 108th Infantry Division.
+The nucleus for the formation was the 9th Infantry Division headquarters.
 It was subordinated from the beginning to the Japanese Northern China Area Army.

 First formation

-The 109th Division was sent to North China in October 1937.
+The 109th Infantry Division was sent to North China in October 1937.
 It closely cooperated with the 108th division, contributing to the Beiping–Hankou Railway Operation and the capture of the Linfen city.
 Later it also provided a garrison for the Shanxi province.
 The division was eventually dissolved 24 December 1939.
+From the start of the Second Sino-Japanese War until its return to Japan in November 1939, the 109th Division suffered 944 killed, 2,363 wounded, 289 dead from illnesses, and 50,600 fallen ill.

 Second formation

-The 109th Division was reformed in May 1944 from the 1st Independent Mixed Brigade and other Bonin Islands garrisons reinforced by recruits from the Kōfu mobilization district.
-The 109th Division was assigned to the 31st Army, under Commanding Lieutenant General Hideyoshi Obata.
+The 109th Infantry Division was reformed in May 1944 from the 1st Independent Mixed Brigade and other Bonin Islands garrisons reinforced by recruits from the Kōfu mobilization district.
+The 109th Infantry Division was assigned to the 31st Army, under Commanding Lieutenant General Hideyoshi Obata.
 It comprised the bulk of the Japanese garrison on the volcanic islands of Iwo Jima and Chichi Jima which were wiped out by American forces from February to March 1945 in Battle of Iwo Jima.

 The structure of the 109th was different than most divisions in the IJA.
 After 1936, the normal make up of a division was the triangular organization, with three infantry regiments to a division.
 The 109th (along with the 91st Infantry Division) were considered square divisions because they had two infantry brigades (5000 men each) with two infantry regiments each.
 During the buildup prior to the attack of Iwo-jima General Kuribayashi divided the 109th and each was built up to maximum strengths.
 The 109th, as the Ogasawara island Detachment was the Ogasawara (Bonin Islands) District Group, also called the Ogasawara Army Group, with an approximate strength of 47,000 troops.